What We Do

 The National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (FHWAR) is typically conducted every five years and reports results from interviews with U.S. residents about their fishing, hunting, wildlife watching, and other recreation activities.
 The survey provides participation, expenditure, and activity-day estimates of American outdoor recreation.

-The most recently conducted survey publication is the 2016 National Report.
-This report focuses on 2016 participation and expenditures of Americans.
-In addition to 2016 numbers, the survey also provided trend information in the Highlights sections and Appendix C of the report.
-The 2016 numbers can be compared with those conducted since 1991 as they used similar methodologies.
-However, the 2016 estimates should not be directly compared with results from surveys conducted earlier than 1991 because of changes in methodology to improve accuracy.
+The most recently conducted survey publication is the 2022 FHWAR.
+This survey features data on 2022 participation in fishing, hunting, and wildlife-watching.
+The survey also provides data on shooters, archers, and boaters.
+The 2022 estimates should not be directly compared with results from past surveys because of changes in methodology to improve accuracy.

 Survey infographics for hunting, angling, wildlife watching, target shooting, and motorized boats are available at partnerwithapayer.org/2022-national-survey/.

 Select digital historic national surveys, state reports, and addendum resources can be viewed and downloaded from the Past Survey tab.

 The FHWAR survey library houses single page versions of the most recent survey and accompanying outreach materials as they are developed.